smartcontractkit/ton-starter-kit/README.md

 ## TON Wallet Setup

 To interact with TON testnet, you need a wallet and its 24-word recovery phrase (mnemonic).
+If you already have a mnemonic, skip to step 7.

-1. Download [TON Keeper](https://tonkeeper.com/) on iOS or Android
+1. Download [Tonkeeper Desktop](https://tonkeeper.com/) for Mac, Windows, or Linux
+2. Click **Get started**
-2. On the first run, you'll have to create a new wallet
+3. Select **New Wallet** to create a mainnet wallet
-3. Copy the 24-word recovery phrase by selecting the Gear icon then Backup
-4. Select "Back Up Manually" and Continue to save the recovery phrase to a safe location.
-This is your `TON_MNEMONIC`
+4. Set up a passcode and save your **24-word recovery phrase** securely - this is your `TON_MNEMONIC`
-5. Go back to the main Wallet screen, select the wallet drop-down, and choose "Add Wallet"
-6. Scroll to the bottom and select "Testnet Account"
-7. Type in the 24-word recovery phrase you saved earlier and select "Continue"
-8. Name the wallet "Testnet Wallet" and select Continue
-9. Select the Gear icon and select V4R2 as the wallet version (this starter kit uses V4R2)
+5. Complete the mainnet wallet setup
+6. **Sign out** of the wallet to return to the initial setup screen
+7. Click **Get started** → scroll to **Other Options** → select **Testnet Account**
+8. Enter your 24-word mnemonic
+9. When prompted for wallet version, select **V4R2** (CCIP on TON uses V4R2 addresses)
+10. Name it "Testnet" and complete setup
-10. Save the `TON_MNEMONIC` to your `.env` file in quotes (e.g. `TON_MNEMONIC="..."`)
+11. Save the `TON_MNEMONIC` to your `.env` file in quotes (e.g. `TON_MNEMONIC="word1 word2 ... word24"`)

+> **Why V4R2?** V4R2 and W5 are different wallet contract versions on TON.
+The same mnemonic generates different addresses for each version.
+CCIP TON infrastructure is built for V4R2.
+You can add additional versions later via Settings > Active Address.

 ### Get TON Center API Key